ncontiero/dkcutter-nextjs/docs/project-generation-options.md

 # Project Generation Options

-This page describes all the template options that will be prompted by the [dkcutter CLI](https://github.com/ncontiero/dkcutter) prior to generating your project.
+This page describes all the template options that will be prompted by the [DKCutter CLI](https://github.com/ncontiero/dkcutter) prior to generating your project.

 - **Project name**: Your project's human-readable name, capitals and spaces allowed.

-- **Project slug**: Your project's slug without dashes or spaces.
+- **Project slug**: Your project's slug without spaces.
 Used to name your repo and in other places.

 - **Project description**: Describes your project and gets used in places like README.md and such.